 Ambience of The Hay-Adams

 Despite this block being closed off, we could easily walk around the block to the back of the White House area, where the Washington Monument, Lincoln Memorial, and so much more were just a short walk away.
-It really was such a fantastic location for exploring D.C.!
+It was such a fantastic location for exploring D.C.!

 Our Room & Its Amenities

 Inside our room, we didn’t hear a single other person walking around, talking, or opening and closing the doors, despite there being lots of other guests in the hotel at the same time as us.
-Our room and the bed were super comfortable, and there was plenty of space for us to get our work done, and to be comfortable in the Executive Studio.
+Our room and the bed were super comfortable, and there was plenty of space for us to get our work done and be comfortable in the Executive Studio.
 The bathroom had more amenities than most hotels, and the marble flooring and walls added a bright grace to the room that made getting ready there each morning a rare pleasure.

 Final Thoughts on The Hay-Adams

-We absolutely loved our stay here.
-I hope we return to Washington D.C. again soon, and when we do, I definitely plan to visit The Hay-Adams again!
+We loved our stay here.
+I hope we return to Washington D.C. again soon, and when we do, I plan to visit The Hay-Adams again!
 If you’re visiting the capital, The Hay-Adams hotel lives up to its reputation as the best luxury hotel in the area, and I can’t recommend staying here enough, particularly if you value comfort, convenience, and tranquility.
 Book your stay at The Hay-Adams, here.

-See more travel adventures on my Instagram @AnnieFairfax
+See more travel adventures on my Instagram @AnnieFairfax.